Hentreeb/Hentreeb/README.md

-- 👋 Hi, I’m @Hentreeb
+- Hi, I’m @Hentreeb
-- 👀 I’m interested in football and video games.
+- I playfootball and video games.
-- 💞️ I’m looking to collaborate on any video games :)
+- Future Minecraft streamer.
-- 📫 How to reach me: Hentreeb#6448 on discord.
+- Hentreeb#6448 on discord.

 <!---
 Hentreeb/Hentreeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.